 All hazardous waste, regulated medical waste and universal waste generated in university laboratories and other facilities must be disposed of in accordance to the guidelines and regulations mandated by the New York State Department of Environmental Conservation.

-For waste requests, questions or concerns, please email firstname.lastname@example.org.
+For all waste requests, questions or concerns, please email firstname.lastname@example.org.